Cardabiodon: Discovery and naming

 Comparison of the dental characteristics and temporal ranges of the type specimens of C. ricki and C. venator.

 Cardabiodon was described from an associated fossil discovered in the Southern Carnarvon Basin of the Gearle Siltstone which is located within Cardabia, a cattle station in Western Australia, by paleontologist Mikael Siverson, who published his findings in 1999.
 This locality is dated in the Cenomanian age of the Late Cretaceous around 96 to 94.7 million years ago.
-This specimen, which is cataloged as WAM 96.4.45, originally consisted of an association of one hundred teeth and fifteen vertebrae and represented a subadult shark; later expeditions to the same locality recovered four more teeth belonging to the same specimen.
-Siverson recognized the specimen as a holotype for a new genus and assigned to it the scientific name Cardabiodon ricki.
+This specimen, which is cataloged as WAM 96.4.45 at the Western Australian Museum, originally consisted of an association of one hundred teeth and fifteen vertebrae and represented a subadult shark; later expeditions to the same locality recovered four more teeth belonging to the same specimen.
+Siverson recognized the specimen as a holotype for a new genus and erected its type species C. ricki.
 The generic name Cardabiodon is an assemblage of the location name Cardabia and the Ancient Greek ὀδών (odṓn, "tooth"); when put together, they mean "Cardabia tooth".
 The species' specific epithet, ricki translates to "of Rick", in honor of Rick French, the owner of the Cardabia station.
-In 2005, the second species C. venator was described from type specimens consisting of a total of 37 teeth recovered from a locality of the Fairport Member of the Carlile Shale near Mosby, Montana, a formation dated around 92-91 million years ago.
+Six years later, in 2005, Siverson and his Swedish colleague Johan Lindgren described the second species C. venator from specimens consisting of a total of 37 teeth recovered from a locality of the Fairport Member of the Carlile Shale near Mosby, Montana, a formation dated around 92-91 million years ago.
 This species' specific epithet venator is a Latin word translating as "hunter" referring to C. venators presumed position as an apex predator at or near the top of the food chain.

 Before Siverson's description of Cardabiodon, its teeth have been described in the past under two now-synonymous taxa.
 The original description was made in 1957 by Soviet paleontologist Leonid Glickman, where he described the taxon Pseudoisurus tomosus based on four teeth from the Saratov Oblast.
 Earlier in 1894, Sir Arthur Smith Woodward described an association of twenty-five teeth from Cretaceous chalk around Maidstone, England under the taxon 'Lamna appendiculata (Cretalamna appendiculata), which in 1977 Belgian paleontologist Jaques Herman found actually pertain to a new species and erected the taxon Cretolamna woodwardi.
-In 1996, Siverson synonymized Cretolamna woodwardi with Pseudoisurus tomosus after finding that their referred type specimens pertained to the same species.
-Later in 1999, Siverson reassessed the taxonomy of Pseudoisurus tomosus and concluded that its syntypes are lost, making it a nomen dubium.
-He also found that the former Cretalamna woodwardi actually represents two distinct genera of sharks, which was also the likely case for Pseudoisurus tomosus- The first was C. ricki (which he already described using WAM.96.4.45), and the other was assigned the taxon Dwardius woodwardi.
+In 1996, Siverson synonymized Cr. woodwardi with P. tomosus after finding that their referred type specimens pertained to the same species.
+Later in 1999, Siverson reassessed the taxonomy of P. tomosus and concluded that its syntypes are lost, making it a nomen dubium.
+He also found that the former Cr. woodwardi actually represents two distinct genera of sharks, which was also the likely case for Pseudoisurus tomosus- The first was C. ricki (which he already described using WAM.96.4.45), and the other was assigned the taxon Dwardius woodwardi.